ncmoliver/ai-case-study/README.md

 *Fan engaging through downloads are clear metrics that sthe new app features*

 #### Time Spent On App
-*The time fans, players, coaches spend on the app shows a
+*The time fans, players, coaches spend on the app shows a clear indication of engagment.*

 **How is your company performing relative to competitors in the same field?**

 *ShotTracker is performing fairly well compared to their competitors, because of their steady growth and years of experience in the industry.*